Choosing Glasses for Round Faces

 To complement your face shape, look for angular frames that provide contrast, whether it’s a boxy frame or even a slight cateye.
 As always, fit is important — but for rounder faces especially, it is best to avoid oversized and too-tight frames.

 Similar to the square frame, a rectangular frame’s linear lines help to provide angular contrast.
-Try a frame that hits higher on your cheek for a more traditional fit, like the Bryn Mawr.
-For a more coverage, try the Bentley.
+New to the lineup this season is Steiner, a 90's rectangular style sunglass that we're predicting to be the next bestseller.
+For a more traditional fit, consider Marco, our new optical style with a classic rectangular silhouette in a variety of acetates.
+For even more coverage, try the Bentley.

 SLIGHT CATEYE FRAMES